Mike Harmon Racing

-Mike Harmon Racing (formerly CHK Racing, Elite 2 Racing and Richardson-Netzloff-Harmon Racing) is an American professional stock car racing team that fields the No. 74 Chevrolet Camaro SS part-time in the NASCAR Xfinity Series for Carson Ware and Dawson Cram, and the No. 74 part-time in the NASCAR Craftsman Truck Series for Cram, Boston Oliver and Caleb Costner.
+Mike Harmon Racing (formerly CHK Racing, Elite 2 Racing and Richardson-Netzloff-Harmon Racing) is an American professional stock car racing team that fields the No. 47 and 74 Chevrolet Camaro SS part-time in the NASCAR O'Reilly Auto Parts Series for multiple drivers.

 Mike Harmon initially owned the team with two other co-owners, Donnie Richardson and Eddie Netzloff, in its first two years and the team was known as Richardson-Netzloff-Harmon Racing in 2007 and then Elite 2 Racing in 2008 before Harmon became the sole owner in 2009 and renamed the team Mike Harmon Racing, its name until 2023 after Michael Clayton Sr. and former JD Motorsports co-owner Gary Keller joined the team as co-owners.

-NASCAR Xfinity Series
+NASCAR O'Reilly Auto Parts Series

 Mike Harmon Racing, briefly known as Elite 2 Racing, has been active in the Xfinity Series since the 2007 season, with the exception of the 2010 season.
 They have had more than 250 entries over 15 seasons.
 Since 2011, the team has primarily fielded the No. 74 car and more recently added the No. 47.
 The highest the team has finished in owner points was 30th, which came in the 2020 season.